crystallabs/crysterm/documentation/positioning.md

 If the desired value is identical to the old value, the function exits.

-If the desired value is not identical to the old value (stored in `self.position.*`), Blessed does the following (can be seen in `lib/widgets/element.js:1369`):
+If the desired value is not identical to the old value (which is stored in `self.position.*`), Blessed does the following:

 - If value is an integer passed as a string, casts it to int
 - Emits `Move` event on self